dominic1eaton-code/archive/docs/0.0.1/workspaces/workspace.md

         * the freedmans credit union

         * the maafa reparations fund

+        * the herero fund

+        * the nama foudnation

         * the takiya fund
             - fund for the families/loved ones of victims of policing and violence